Bitcoin Core is Bitcoin — that’s right, it’s the original BTC.

 More specifically, it’s the software that runs the Bitcoin network.
 It was formerly called Bitcoin-QT.

-Bitcoin is also known as Bitcoin Legacy because of forks.
+Bitcoin is also known as Bitcoin Legacy because of Bitcoin forks.

 Three of the more popular, non-compatible forked versions of the original Bitcoin Core software are Bitcoin Gold (BTG), Bitcoin SV (BSV), and Bitcoin Cash (BCH).

-If you’d like to be a node on the Bitcoin network, or even mine Bitcoin, visit the Bitcoin Core website to download the latest software.
+If you’d like to be a node on the Bitcoin network, or to mine Bitcoin, visit the Bitcoin Core website to download the latest software.

 Unfortunately, due to the high global Bitcoin mining hashrate — its computational power, you’ll need dedicated hardware known as application specific integrated circuits (ASICs) and to join a mining pool to make mining profitable.
 One place from which you can buy ASICs is Bitmain, but due to high demand, they’re expensive.